AllanLitLam/fake-news-vs-hard-content/README.md

 **Findings:**
 - **Fake news** covered more diverse topics: health, politics (e.g., _“Trump,” “Biden”_), and ambiguous/structural language.
 - **Hard content** focused on narrow themes like international or regional news and law enforcement.
-- This supports the idea that fake news varies topics to capture attention, aiding its spread.
+- This supports the idea that fake news varies in topics to capture attention, aiding its spread.

 ### 3. Manual Coding & Supervised Classification